-If you focus on this niche, you could help your clients identify these properties, and help them put together a purchase offer.
-This could be worded in a way that uses that code violation as leverage since your client would be footing the bill for it if their purchase offer is accepted.
+If you focus on this niche, you could help your clients identify these properties, and put together a purchase offer.
+This could be worded in a way that uses that code violation as leverage.
+Afterall, your client would be footing the bill for it if their purchase offer is accepted.

 Divorce is another sad, yet common reality of life.
-Whenever a real estate owning couple gets divorced, the court typically requires that they sell their property and split the earnings.
+Whenever a property owning couple gets divorced, the court typically requires that they sell their property.